Health concern on your mind?

 With a WebMD Account you can:

-WebMD explains the prescription drugs used to treat heartburn and acid reflux or GERD.
+WebMD looks at surgery that can be used to treat heartburn and acid reflux, or GERD.

 ©2005-2014 WebMD, LLC.
 All rights reserved.